 A binary variable is a mathematical quantity that takes exactly one of a total of two possible values at any given time.
 In the base 2 number system, these values are 0 and 1, and are known as binary digits or bits.
 Today's conventional computers use electronic devices for storing and manipulating bits.
-These devices are in either one or the other of two physical states at any given time (for
+These devices are in either one or the other of two physical states at any given time (e.g., two voltage levels), one representing 0, the other 1.
+We refer to such a device, as well as the digit it stores, as a classical bit.

 There is a second way, beside measurement, for decoherence to take place.
 A qubit loses its coherence simply through prolonged exposure to its natural environment.
 The interaction between the qubit and its physical surroundings may be thought of as an external action by the latter causing the former to behave as a classical bit, that is, to lose all information it previously stored in a superposition.
 (One can also view decoherence as the act of the qubit making a mark on its environment by adopting a classical value.)
 Depending on the particular implementation of the qubit, the time needed for this form of decoherence to take place varies.
-At the time of this writing, it is well below one second (more precisely, in the vicinity of a nanosecond).
+At the time of this writing, it is well below 1 s (more precisely, in the vicinity of a nanosecond).
 The information lost through decoherence cannot be retrieved.
 For the purposes of this example, the time required for decoherence to occur is taken as one time unit.

 Now suppose that a quantum system consists of n independent qubits, each in a state of superposition.
-Their respective values at some time t_0 , namely, $x_0(t_0), x_1(t_0), \ldots, x{n-1}(t_0)$, are to be used as inputs to the n functions $F_0, F_1, \ldots, F{n-1}$, in order to perform the computation described at the beginning of Section 3, that is, to evaluate $F_i(x_i(t_0))$, for $0 \le i \le n-1$.
+Their respective values at some time t_0 , namely, $x_0(t_0)$, $x_1(t_0)$, ..., $x{n-1}(t_0)$, are to be used as inputs to the n functions F_0 , F_1 , ..., F{n-1} , in order to perform the computation described at the beginning of Section 1.3, that is, to evaluate $F_i(x_i(t_0))$, for $0 \le i \le n-1$.

-3.2 Conventional Solution
+1.3.2 Sequential Solution